Video by THE BEAT by Allen Parr

-Just over ten years ago, most people hadn’t heard of Facebook.
-Myspace was just taking off and the world of social media was uncharted territory.
-Now it’s pervasive in everything that we do.
+Social media is pervasive in everything that we do.
 You can’t buy dog food or gas for your car without seeing an invitation to like the product page on Facebook or follow the Twitter handle.

-So how do we as Christians engage this brave new world of social media?
+So how do we as Christians engage the “clap back” and “you’ve been canceled” world of social media?
 After looking online and seeing so many faux pas and mistakes made by those who name the name of Christ, I’ve come up with “10 Commandments” of social media for Christians.

 - Pause before you publish